awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-data.rst

       $ amplify add api

-#.
+   When you run this command the CLI prompts you to make API configuration choices, and stores the configuration in local metadata using an Amazon CloudFormation template.

    When prompted by the CLI, do the following:

    * Select a service type: :userinput:`GraphQL`.
    * Choose an authorization type: :userinput:`Amazon Cognito User Pool`.
    * Do you have an annotated GraphQL schema: :userinput:`Y`.
    * Provide your schema file path: :userinput:`./server/schema.graphql`.

 #.
 To deploy the new service, enter the following: